-A triggering condition is a specific occurrence that takes place in the game.
-On card abilities, the triggering condition is the element of the ability that references such an occurrence, indicating the timing point at which the ability may be used.
-The description of an ability's triggering condition often follows the word "when" (for interrupt abilities) or the word "after" (for reaction abilities).
+A triggering condition is a condition which dictates when an ability can be triggered.
+On card abilities, the triggering condition is the element of the ability that references such a condition, which most often comes in the form of a specific occurrence that takes place during the game.
+This indicates the timing point at which the ability may be used.
+The description of an ability's triggering condition often follows the word "when" (for interrupt abilities), the word "after" (for reaction abilities), or the word "if" (for action abilities).

-If a single occurrence creates multiple triggering conditions (such as a single Earth ring effect causing a player to draw a card and another player to discard a card), those triggering conditions are handled in shared interrupt/reaction windows, in which abilities that refer to any of the triggering conditions created by that occurrence may be used in any order.
+If a single occurrence creates multiple triggering conditions for reactions or interrupts (such as a single Earth ring effect causing a player to draw a card and another player to discard a card), those triggering conditions are handled in shared interrupt/ reaction windows, in which abilities that refer to any of the triggering conditions created by that occurrence may be used in any order.